hanabi/hanabi.github.io/docs/how-to-join.md

 The *Hyphen-ated Group* usually has games going every day.
 You can see if there are any Hyphen-ated members currently playing by looking at the Discord voice channels along the left side of the screen ("Hyphen-ated 1", "Hyphen-ated 2", "Teaching/Beginner Games", etc.).

-If there are people currently playing, then the typical thing to do is to join the voice channel with the others (by clicking on e.g. "Hyphen-ated 1"), wait for the current game to end, and then hop into the next game after that (depending on how many people stick around).

-Alternatively, you can also ping the `@Trusted Teacher` role in Discord to try to find a specific teacher.
+If it's your first time and you don't know anybody else, you can ping the `@Trusted Teacher` role in Discord.
 While everyone will generally play with beginners, Trusted Teachers are people who have volunteered to go above and beyond in showing beginners the ropes.

+Otherwise, if there are people currently playing, then the typical thing to do is to join the voice channel with the others (by clicking on e.g. "Hyphen-ated 1"), wait for the current game to end, and then hop into the next game after that (depending on how many people stick around).

 Here are a few things to note about joining pick-up games: